maiamcc/ghsite_source/source/_posts/2018-03-25-interview-prep.markdown

 I've been interviewing candidates at work for 2ish years now, so I have some idea of the questions that get asked in interviews and could think ahead about my answers to those[^1]: but by far the most useful prep I did here was to have people mock-interview me.
 Having to answer these questions *out loud* forced me to think about them more concretely, and I could also get feedback on the things that I was saying that were more or less impressive, red-flag-y, etc. ("If they ask you about conflicts with coworkers, tell story A, not story B, cuz in story A you resolved your disagreement, and in story B you were right and your coworker wrong and the system broke because of it, but even though you were right, it still resulted in the system breaking.")

-### Preparing YOUR Interview Qs
+### Preparing YOUR Interview Qs For THEM
 Another thing worth doing is preparing a list of questions that *you* want to ask *of your interviewers* to get a better idea about the company you may possibly work for.
 The better your questions for them, the more insight you can get into their workplace---and the more prepared you are with these questions, the less dumb you look in front of your interviewer.

 I read a bunch of "questions to ask in job interviews" articles, grilled my friends, and put together a big doc of the questions I thought were the most informative.
 Some useful blog posts on the topic:

 * https://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/
 * http://juliepagano.com/blog/2015/08/15/job-search-retrospective/#interview-questions
 * http://lizabinante.com/blog/getting-hired-without-getting-burned/

 ## Algorithms
 To brush up on my algos, I worked through [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html), making sure to ask questions about/dig deeper into anything I didn't understand.
-Most of this I skimmed b/c I was already familiar with it, but I made sure to note the architypal problems for each data type ("oh, it's an X problem?
+Most of this I skimmed because I was already familiar with it, but I made sure to note the architypal problems for each data type ("oh, it's an X problem?
 You should use data structure Y!"), and paid special attention to trees and graphs cuz they're my weak spot.

 And then it was just looots of practice problems.
-Some from Cracking the Coding Interview, some from [LeetCode](https://leetcode.com/), and as much practicing with friends as I could get.
-The best is to get friends who actually interview developers, because they know the ins and outs of their questions better, but even just having a friend mock-interview you with CtCI or LeetCode questions will do.
+Some from *Cracking the Coding Interview*, some from [LeetCode](https://leetcode.com/), and as much practicing with friends as I could get.
+The best is to get friends who actually interview developers, because they know the ins and outs of their questions better, but even just having a friend mock-interview you with CtCI or LeetCode questions is better than nothing.

 Practicing algos Qs on your own just thinking through the solution, or writing the solution on a computer, is good.
 Writing it out on paper/a whiteboard is better.
 Practicing with a person (in a mock interview sort of capacity, where you're timed, they're giving you hints where necessary but pushing you to explain yourself) is best.
+Especially if technical interviews make you nervous: the more you do it, even with friends, the more used to that anxiety you'll be, and the better you'll be able to perform in the real thing.

 ## System Design

 Like with algos, mostly this was a matter of practice---getting friends to mock interview me with system design quesitons.
 I also went over some of the systems I built at work and made sure that I understood the technical choices and trade-offs there, so I could talk intelligently about it in interviews.

 A piece of advice I got here (which I didn't end up taking, and it all turned out okay, but I probably should have done this anyway) was to talk to folks at other companies about their system architecture.
-My Achilles' heel in system design interviews has always been that I'm only really familiar with the one or two paradigms I've worked in---talking to others' about *their* paradigms would have been super useful, and given me a lot more ideas to draw on.
+My Achilles' heel in system design interviews has always been that I'm only really familiar with the one or two paradigms I've worked in---talking to others about *their* paradigms would have been super useful, and given me a lot more ideas to draw on.

 # How long did you prep for?
 I took two weeks off of work around Christmas/New Years, and was doing a bit of prep work every day---sometimes several hours of reading or practice interviews, sometimes 15 minutes researching a company or brushing up my resume, but I tried to do *something* every day.
 After that, I went back to my day job and I did a bit whenever I could---some problems on LeetCode in the evening, or a practice problem coffee date with a friend over the weekend.
 After a few weeks of occasional practice interviews, I felt pretty prepped.
 My process was pretty drawn out cuz I took my time to find companies I wanted to interview for, set up those interviews, etc., so I would keep doing the occasional practice problem during that to keep in shape, but mostly I felt pretty well prepared.